-- (I) Once on course, a racer is expected to complete the lap.
-However, the team has the option of canceling a racer's lap and restarting the lap from the start/finish line with a substitute, should the first racer be unable to complete the lap for any reason, including injury.
-Any team member can cancel a racer's lap by notifying the timers/official.
-If a team cancels a racer's lap and is restarting with a new racer, a new baton maybe issued without penalty.
-However, the team's original baton must be returned to the registrar.
-The new racer inherits the start time of the canceled racer's lap.
-Once a cancellation has been made, it cannot be rescinded.
-The canceled lap does not count as a completed lap. - (m) Every team member must complete at least one lap except in the case of a report of occurrence (confirmation of an injury). - (n) Each team's final placing will be determined by the number of laps the team has completed and the sequential order of finish within the team's last lap.
-The last racer's lap for each team must be completed before the end of the 24th hour in order for the lap to be counted. - (o) In the case of catastrophic failure due to weather or another extenuating circumstance that prevents the ongoing scoring of the event or creates a racing environment that is deemed too dangerous for the participants, the race may be called as of a certain time.
-Final results will be calculated based on each team's placement at the call time as determined by that team's last completed lap. - (p) In the event that a racer stops to assist in the care of a seriously injured fellow racer which requires an EMS response, Ghost Rider procedures will be implemented.
+(m) Every team member must complete at least one lap except in the case of a report of occurrence (confirmation of an injury).

+(n) Each team's final placing will be determined by the number of laps the team has completed and the sequential order of finish within the team's last lap.
+The last racer's lap for each team must be completed before the end of the 24th hour in order for the lap to be counted.

+(o) In the case of catastrophic failure due to weather or another extenuating circumstance that prevents the ongoing scoring of the event or creates a racing environment that is deemed too dangerous for the participants, the race may be called as of a certain time.
+Final results will be calculated in one of two ways as determined by the Chief Referee in consult with the Race Director:

+1) The race will be considered over at the point it was called and the results will be taken from the last completed lap.

+2) The riders will be allowed to finish their current lap after the point the race is called and those results will be taken as final.

+In the case that the race is stopped and restarted, the combined results of both parts of the race will be used.

+(p) In the event that a racer stops to assist in the care of a seriously injured fellow racer which requires an EMS response, Ghost Rider procedures will be implemented.
 The EMS personnel will radio to the Log Tent the name and number of the assisting racer.
 Race staff will then inform the team of the assisting racer to prepare the next rider on their team.
 That rider will be allowed to start his lap based on the assisting racer's "ghost rider" lap time which will be based on the fastest of either the assisting rider's average lap time or the team's average lap time.